-Minimum coverage for Smoke Alarms, as recommended by the National Fire Protection Association (NEPA), is one Smoke Alarm on every level, in every sleeping area, and in every bedroom (See "Regulatory Information for Smoke Alarms" for details on the
+linimum coverage for Smoke Alarms, as recommended by the National Fire Protection Association FPA), is one Smoke Alarm on every floor, in every sleeping area, and in every bedroom (See Regulatory Information For Smoke Alarms" for details on the NFPA recommendations).
 For CO Alarms, the National Fire Protection Association (NFPA) recommends that a CO Alarm should be centrally located outside of each separate sleeping area in the immediate vicinity of the bedrooms.
-For added protection, install additional CO Alarms in each separate bedroom, and on every level of your home.
+For added protection, install additional CO Alarms in each separate bedroom, and on every

 NOTE: For added protection, install an additional Smoke/CO Alarm at least 15 feet (4.6 meters) away from the furnace or fuel burning heat source where possible.
-In smaller homes or in manufactured homes where this distance cannot be maintained, install the Alarm as far away as possible from the furnace or other fuel burning source.
+In smaller homes or in manufacture homes where this distance cannot be maintained, install the Alarm as far away as possible from the furnace or other fuel burning source.
 Installing the Alarm closer than 15 feet (4.6 meters) will not harm the Alarm, but may increase the frequency of unwanted Alarms.

-IN GENERAL, INSTALL COMBINATION SMOKE AND CARBON MONOXIDE ALARMS:

-- On every level of your home, including finished attics and basements.
-Inside every bedroom, especially if people sleep with the door partly or completely closed.
+IN GENERAL, INSTALL COMBINATION SMOKE AND CARBON MONOXIDE ALARMS: .
+On every level of your home, including finished attics and basements

-- In the hall near every sleeping area, If your home has multiple sleeping areas, install a unit in each.
-If a hall is more than 40 feet (12 meters) long, install a unit at each end. - .
-At the top of first-to-second level stairs and at the bottom of the basement stairs. - For additional coverage, install Alarms in all rooms, halls, and storage areas, where temperatures normally remain between 40° F and 100° F (4.4° C and 37.8° C).
+- Inside every bedroom, especially if people sleep with the door partly or completely closed.
+In the hall near every sleeping area.
+If your home has multiple sleeping areas, install a unit in each.
+If a hall is more than 40 feet (12 meters) long, install a unit at each end. - At the top of first-to-second floor stairs. - At the bottom of the basement stairs.
+For additional coverage, install Alarms in all rooms, halls, and storage areas, where temperatures normally remain between 40° F and 100° F (4.4° C and 37.8° C).